VAT in the Netherlands: Rates, Registration, and Compliance Guidelines

 Taxability Rules for ESS:

 Regarding the place of B2B supply of ESS, EU rules, and those implemented in the Netherlands, state that general rules for the place of service supply apply.
-Rules for the B2C supply of ESS state that non-EU companies should respect EU rules and apply the VAT rate based on the consumer's location.
+Rules for the B2C supply of ESS state that non-EU companies must respect EU rules and apply the VAT rate based on the consumer's location.Â

 The VAT rate for distance sales of goodsand B2C ESS supply of services largely depends on whether the EU-wide EUR 10,000 threshold is exceeded.
-Taxable persons whose annual turnover remains below EUR 10,000 can apply the VAT rates of their country of origin, e.g., the VAT rate Netherlands.
-Those persons who exceed the threshold should follow the EU-harmonized rules and apply the VAT rate of the country where the customer resides.
+Taxable persons whose annual turnover remains below EUR 10,000 can apply the VAT rates of their country of origin, e.g., the VAT rate of the Netherlands.
+Those persons who exceed the threshold must follow the EU-harmonized rules and apply the VAT rate of the country where the customer resides.

 The Netherlands VAT rate for ESS is 21%.